0X-JonMichaelGalindo/LimnJS/README.md

 - symbol
 - undefined

-There are some oddities in this list.

-In vanilla JavaScript: "null" is an "object", "NaN" is a "number", and "array" is an "object".
-In LimnJS, all three are unique primitives.
-If a parameter requires a number, it will throw an error on receiving NaN.
-If a parameter requires an object, it will throw an error on receiving an array.

-Examples of how to create each of these primitive types in Javascript.
-There are usually multiple ways to create these.
-For example, arrays can be created using: `new Array()` or `[1,2,3]` or `Array.from( ... )` or `"123".split("")`, and many more.)
-- any: `var a;` (anything works)
-- array: `var a = [1,2,3];`
-- bigint: `var b = BigInt( 22 );`
-- boolean: `var b = true;`
-- function: `var f = function(){}`
-- NaN: `var N = NaN;`
-- never: nothing in Javascript can satisfy `"never"`
-- null: `var n = null;`
-- number: `var n = 1;`
-- object: `var o = {};`
-- string: `var s = "";`
-- symbol: `var s = Symbol();`
-- undefined: `var u = undefined;`

-Why are LimnJS's primitives so different from JavaScript and TypeScript?

-1. Types in general already differ from JavaScript, so there was no reason to aim for similarity.
-2. Because outlines are so permissive, LimnJS needs stricter primitives than TypeScript.
-3. Most importantly, the distinctions would eliminate hard-to-track-down errors in the kind of code I write, at least.
-(Plus, NaN is literally "not-a-number", so why would I make it a number?)

-In addition to the above primitives, you may use the following array-like JavaScript objects as types.
-However!
-These will also fit type:"object", so be aware.
-- BigInt64Array,
-- BigUint64Array,
-- Float32Array,
-- Float64Array
-- Int8Array,
-- Int16Array,
-- Int32Array,
-- Uint8Array,
-- Uint8ClampedArray,
-- Uint16Array,
-- Uint32Array,

 ### Creating Outlines

 Outline names must end with a "*", and must be defined as primitives, named outlines, or objects with named attributes that refer to primitives, named outlines, or similar objects.
 (That will make sense after some examples.)